April 1999

 every board, one board at a time.
 This I did by building a signal source

-every signal the board might ever expect to see.
-Then I traced out each
+signal the board might ever expect to see.
+Then I traced out each signal

-signal and verified the output signals.
-Every gate, flip-flop, and
+and verified the output signals.
+Every gate, flip-flop, and counter was

-counter was thoroughly tested on every board.
-I tested the first hundred
+thoroughly tested on every board.
+I tested the first hundred or so memory

-or so memory locations and a few from every 256 byte block in the bank.
+locations and a few from every 256 byte block in the bank.
+The remainder

-The remainder of memory locations were tested under program control when
+of memory locations were tested under program control when the machine was

 Spring 2000

-all-scratched-up one that came with the boards.
-Finished analyzing and
+one that came with the boards.
+Finished analyzing and learning the

-learning the circuitry, finished testing all of the circuits on all of
+circuitry, finished testing all of the circuits on all of the boards.
+To

-the boards.
-To my surprise, not a single malfunction was detected in all
+my surprise, not a single malfunction was detected in all the computer.
+I

 I have this great idea of putting the boards into a new